juju/docs/src/en/reference-constraints.md

 - ec2-zone

-    EC2 availability zone that a service unit must be deployed into.
+    EC2 availability zone that a application unit must be deployed into.
 No equivalent implemented as of juju 1.12, follow [bug 1183831](https://bugs.launchpad.net/juju-core/+bug/1183831).

 - maas-name

-    Specific MAAS machine name that a service unit must be deployed on.
+    Specific MAAS machine name that a application unit must be deployed on.
     Use `maas-tags` instead by preference.

 - maas-tags

-    List of tags a MAAS machine must have for a service unit to be deployed on.
+    List of tags a MAAS machine must have for a application unit to be deployed on.
 See "tags" above.

 - networks